The Restoration of Baltusrol's Lower Course

 What does it mean to restore the “design features” and “shot values” of the original architect?
 Here are a few examples:

 - The Great Hazard.
-Tillinghast’s cavernous sand pit, stretching from one side of the fairway to the other, with a mix of sand, tufts of grass, and plant growth.
-The Great Hazard became one of Tillinghast’s defining design characteristics, and the Lower contains two beautifully restored examples – on the second and seventeenth holes.
+Tillinghast's cavernous sand pit, stretching from one side of the fairway to the other, with a mix of sand, tufts of grass, and plant growth.
+The Great Hazard became one of Tillinghast's defining design characteristics and the Lower contains two beautifully restored examples - on holes two and 17.

 - Fairway Bunkers.
 Many Tillinghast bunkers had been removed over the years.
 The return of fairway bunkers on the second and fifth holes, for example, greatly affect the planning and execution of tee shots on those holes.
 The bunkers on the second pose more of a visual intimidation while the bunkers on the fifth pose a driving threat, but with options to avoid them.

 - Greens.
 Hanse re-built all greens according to USGA specifications and reclaimed dimensions lost over time.
 The greens now contain 20% more putting surface (in total) by occupying their original fill pads, allowing for more hole locations.
-A great example is the sixteenth hole, where the rear portion of the putting surface has been bumped out by some 15 feet and sloped up.
-Hanse’s use of modern, 3D laser mapping technology allowed for green contours to be preserved throughout the Lower.
+A great example is No. 16, where the rear portion of the putting surface has been bumped out by some 15 feet and sloped up.
+Hanse's use of modern, 3D laser mapping technology allowed for green contours to be preserved throughout the Lower.

 - Green Surrounds.
 Many greenside bunkers have been re-positioned to allow for the shot values Tillinghast intended.
-Some bunkers now pinch greens more closely, as on the fourth hole, while others have been moved farther away, as on the fourteenth hole.
-Ramp approaches have been opened with the removal of centerline approach bunkers, as on the seventh and eighteenth holes.
+Some bunkers now pinch greens more closely, as on the fourth hole, while others have moved farther away, as on No. 14.
+Ramp approaches have been opened with the removal of centerline approach bunkers, as on holes seven and 18.
 These restorations have returned the ground game that Tillinghast so fancied.

 “Baltusrol never has stood still in the game of golf and the improvement of its facilities,” said Rick Shea, recent President of the Club under whose tenure the Hanse project began.
 “Almost 100 years ago, our Board of Governors made the bold decision to replace our Old Course, itself a U.S. Open venue, with the Dual Courses of A.W.
 Tillinghast.
 We made a similar decision in 2018 not only to restore the Tillinghast greatness but to invest significant infrastructure upgrades in the courses, which we believe will prepare this club for the next 100 years,” he added.